WolframResearch/WolframWebEngineForPython/README.md

 http://localhost:18000/api
 ```

-For more information about single file applications please read the documentation of [URLDispatcher](https://reference.wolfram.com/language/ref/URLDispatcher.html).
+For more information about `URLDispatcher` please refer to the [online documentation](https://reference.wolfram.com/language/ref/URLDispatcher.html).

-## Multi file applications
+## Multiple files in a directory layout

-WolframWebEngine for python allows you to write an application by creating a folder structure that is served by the server.
+Another way to write an application is to create a directory structure that is served by the server.
+The url for each file will match the file's directory path.

 The server will serve content with the following rules:

-1. All files with extensions '.m', '.mx', '.wxf', '.wl' will be evaluated in the Kernel using [GenerateHTTPResponse](https://reference.wolfram.com/language/ref/GenerateHTTPResponse.html) over the result.
+1. All files with extensions '.m', '.mx', '.wxf', '.wl' will be evaluated in the Kernel using [GenerateHTTPResponse](https://reference.wolfram.com/language/ref/GenerateHTTPResponse.html) on the content of the file.
 2. Any other file will be served as static content.
-3. If the request path corrispond to a folder on disk, the server will search for a file named index.m in the same folder, this convention can be changed with the --index option.
+3. If the request path corresponds to a directory on disk, the server will search for a file named index.m in that directory.
+This convention can be changed with the --index option.

 Create an application by running the following code in your current location: